eeue56/tdd-workshop/README.md

 Users can also have titles.
 Typical titles include `Mr, Mrs, Miss, Ms, Mx, Dr`.
 Our app is targeted at doctors, who value their title quite highly. `Erik Gustav Jacobsen` should be greeted as `Dr Jacobsen`.

+#### Age

+Users can have a date of birth.
+Write a function that will display how long a user has been alive in words.

 ## Step 4 - snapshot tests

 Snapshot tests are a way of ensuring that a function consistently produces the same output as you are working.